jonathanleejono/Typescript-GraphQL/README.md

 The is project is based on Ben Awad’s Typescript GraphQL tutorial here: https://www.youtube.com/watch?v=I6ypD7qv3Z8

 Cookies can be tricky to deal with.
-One of the ways to set cookies from the backend when using Studio Apollo and switching between a localhost development frontend is to check whether the request's origin is from the Next.js/React localhost link.
-If localhost is being used from the frontend, then the cookie settings should be "lax" and "false" to be able to set the cookie.
+If a frontend dev server on localhost is used to fetch data from the backend, then the cookie settings should be "sameSite:lax" and "secure:false" to be able to set the cookie.
 These settings may be different for using an API client like Postman.

+Check out the live app here: https://typescript-graphql-posts.vercel.app/

 ### Backend: